Tiger-Fury/Xenia-Canary-Game-Plugins/README.md

 the only requirements is having

-* Matching Title ID (rare but a few games have different title id's like gears 2)
+* Matching Title ID (rare but a few games have different title id's like gears 2) [Supported Game List](https://github.com/Tiger-Fury/Xenia-Canary-Game-Plugins/blob/main/Supported%20Games.txt)
 * Xenia Canary [build](https://github.com/xenia-canary/xenia-canary/releases) from 1st January 2025 onwards (Supports Passcode UI)
 * Your matching hash code (Found in xenia log after launching your game and closing xenia look for "Module Hash:" in the log)